All Episodes

 That's what the story implies.

-Didn't like Shabby Chic.
+Didn't like shabby chic.

-Shabby chic is a form of interior design where furniture and furnishings are either chosen because they look old and worn out, the signs of wear and tear everywhere, or they're either new items made to look that way.
+Shabby chic is a form of interior design where furniture and furnishings are either chosen because they look old and worn out, signs of wear and tear everywhere, or they're either new items made to look that way.

 Picture some of this stuff.